Bicyclists rally for safety changes after close calls near Mt. Diablo

-WALNUT CREEK, Calif.
+DANVILLE, Calif.
 (KGO) --Bicyclists are rallying for change following some close calls between riders and large buses on Mount Diablo.
 A cycling safety advocacy group posted video online showing large buses crossing the double yellow line and narrowly missing cyclists.

 The video shot by the advocacy group Mount Diablo Cyclists shows a too close for comfort moment on the narrow winding roads of Mount Diablo.